ksokolovic/JSudoku/README.md

 |:----------------|:------------------------------------:|:-------------------:|
 | Kemal Sokolović | kemal DOT sokolovic AT gmail DOT com | kemal DOT sokolovic |

 ## Contributors

+In case you discover any bugs or want to contribute to the project in any way, feel free to raise an issue [here](https://bitbucket.org/sokolovic/jsudoku/issues).

 | Name            | E-mail address                       | Skype ID            |
 |:----------------|:------------------------------------:|:-------------------:|